uSked/mosaico-php-backend/README.md

 ```
 config.php
 ```
-At the top of this file are a few variables that you can adjust if necessary.
+In this file are a few variables that you can adjust if necessary.
+Please check this file and make sure all the paths are correct for your Mosaico installation, and that PHP can write files to those paths.
+If they are wrong or PHP cannot write files to those paths, your image uploads will not work.

 ```
 /dl/index.php